 If you have trouble uploading a digital transcript with a certified digital signature (Certified by Certified Document Services, National Student Clearinghouse, etc.), print the digital transcript, scan the print-out and upload that scan to your application.
 If upon printing, a watermark indicating the document is “invalid once printed” appears, we will still accept it for your application.
 If this is not possible, send the original digital transcript with the certified digital signature to email@example.com and we will attach the document to your application within a few business days.
 Please be aware that this cannot be done until after you have submitted your application.

 There is no need to have your university send transcripts to Graduate Admission directly for the purposes of the application.

 At the time of application, nothing needs to be mailed to the admission office.
 If offered admission and our offer is accepted, we require final official transcripts from every college or university from which the applicant had earned a degree.

-The Graduate School recognizes the significant disruption caused by COVID-19 and will take that into account when reviewing transcripts and other materials from spring 2020 that are submitted as part of a future application.
+The Graduate School recognizes the significant disruption caused by COVID-19 and will take that into account when reviewing transcripts and other materials that are submitted as part of a future application.
 While a final transcript submitted by an applicant who is offered admission must still in all cases indicate that an undergraduate degree or its international equivalent has been awarded prior to enrolling at the Graduate School, we appreciate that many applicants currently enrolled in degree programs will pursue pass/fail or other non-standard grading options during this extraordinary time.